Skip to content

 Granit.Imaging.MagickNet applies three layers of defense against malicious image uploads:

-Before passing any data to the native ImageMagick decoder, Load() validates magic bytes against a safe raster format allowlist (JPEG, PNG, GIF, BMP, TIFF, WebP, AVIF).
+Before passing any data to the native ImageMagick decoder, LoadAsync, Load, and Identify validate magic bytes against a safe raster format allowlist (JPEG, PNG, GIF, BMP, TIFF, WebP, AVIF).
 Dangerous formats that ImageMagick can parse — SVG (SSRF via xlink:href), MSL (file I/O), MVG, PDF, EPS — are rejected before native code executes.

 • Resize / Crop: negative or zero dimensions are rejected with ArgumentOutOfRangeException (prevents integer overflow from intuint cast)